 Now we've seen how to activate and enter your custom fields, let's see how to actually create them.
 If you are using a plugin to create custom fields on the posts screen you most likely already know how to get your custom field name.
-If you've never used a custom posts type plugin then this tutorial is more targetted at you.
+If you've never used a custom posts type plugin then this tutorial is more targeted at you.

 Start by going to your post and enable the custom fields option if it's not already enabled.
-To do so click "Screen options" at the top and check the "Custom fields" option:
+To do so click Screen Options at the top and check the Custom fields option:

 Repeat this step for the two other custom fields and we should have an outcome like this:

-Insert a space before the first hashtag so it doesn't appear stuck to your post content after it's shared.
+Note: Insert a space before the first hashtag so it doesn't appear stuck to your post content after it's shared.

 Update/Publish your post and that's it for creating custom fields!
-Things to note:

-- You could edit the Value content anytime you please, just be sure to click "Update" on the custom field (next to delete) after doing so or your changes won't take effect!
+- You could edit the Value content anytime you please, just be sure to click Update on the custom field (next to delete) after doing so or your changes won't take effect!

 - After creating these custom fields there is no need to recreate them for each post, the custom field name will already be in the list of custom fields, you will just have to select it and enter the value you wish.